Can Hair Dye Cause Hair Loss?

 If you use a blow dryer, use a moderate heat setting and never over dry your hair.
 Cold hair dryers are the best.
-It is also advisable to towel dry your hair gently and use a good heat protector such as the Moroccan Oil range before blow drying.
+It is also advisable to towel dry your hair gently and use a good heat protector such as the Moroccan Oil range or Davines Melu Hair Shield before blow drying.

 Hair styling causing hair loss

 Avoid tight braids and ponytails as these may cause breakage and tearing of the hair shaft.
-Though these may look trendy, making tight ponytails every day will make the hair prone to breakage.
+Though these may look trendy, making tight ponytails every day puts stress on hair follicles and will make the hair prone to breakage.

 Dieting and hair loss

-Dieting may be popular but definitely not when it comes to hair.
-Dieting can make your hair root too weak to sustain the pressure of your hair, leading to a form of hair loss called Anagen Effluvium.
+Dieting may be popular but definitely not beneficial when it comes to hair health.
+Extreme dieting can make your hair root too weak to sustain the pressure of your hair, leading to a form of hair loss called Anagen Effluvium.
 If you want to lose weight, do so under the qualified supervision of a dietician who can help you with a safe and healthy diet plan.

 Book A Hair Loss Appointment at Simone Thomas Hair Loss Clinic in Westbourne, Dorset